 I recently wrote about the Partnership for Drugfree.org (Here is the link to part 1) and their distorted statistics as to the prescription drug epidemic we are experiencing in every state in the U.S. and Canada.
 In particular, I cite OxyContin as the leading cause of death and addiction in unprecedented proportions as the Federal Drug Administration (FDA) and Drug Enforcement Agency (DEA) allows this to happen.

 What is of particular concern on the Partnership at Drugfree.org is their “Memorial” page.
-Currently there are 338 memorial postings by bereaved parents showing pictures of their deceased children and family members who have succumbed to their deaths with a posting under their pictures indicating “multiple drugs” were cause of death.
+Currently, there are 338 memorial postings by bereaved parents showing pictures of their deceased children and family members who have succumbed to their deaths with a posting under their pictures indicating “multiple drugs” were the cause of death.
 They conveniently do not indicate on the Memorial page, the drug(s) responsible for the deaths.
-The collage of pictures shown are set to heart tugging music with a recommendation that a donation to the Partnership at Drugfree.org be made in memory of the deceased loved one.
+The collage of pictures shown are set to heart-tugging music with a recommendation that a donation to the Partnership at Drugfree.org is made in memory of the deceased loved one.

 I have long proposed that Purdue Pharma should be required to set up successful detox facilities throughout the U.S. and Canada for those addicted to the drug they lied about — OxyContin and made billions of dollars at the cost of human life.
 The following was posted on a blog regarding the treatment patients receive for their addictions at Waismann.

-The Waismann Method of detoxification Under Sedation utilizes the most advanced medical technique available for opiate dependency.
-Patients are treated with the highest level of professionalism, dignity and respect.
+Waismann Method® Rapid Detox utilizes the most advanced medical technology available for opiate dependency.
+Patients are treated with the highest level of professionalism, dignity, and respect.
 We are located in Orange County, So California; where we receive patients from all over the world weekly.
-Here is a bit on what we do….
+Here is a bit about what we do…

 Day 1 and 2